open-design-kit/opendesignkit/README.md

 * To provide a framework for design thinking and conversations within open source development
 * To supply open source practitioners with tools to support their conceptual inquiries
 * To **explore** what makes open source design practices unique
+* To explore practical ways to get from design to development in a flow that works for both sides

 # How to Use the Kit
 There is no set order of operations for getting started with the kit.
 The idea is that once you find yourself in a jam, you can reference the kit to identify tools and practices to support you in getting from problem identification to solution.

+The kit also helps to bridge the gap between the work of design and the work of implementing a design, there are ideas and thoughts about how to do that and hopefully help the process go smoothly.

 # Accessible design, by and for everyone